sctlcd/the-green-corner/README.md

 #####  Navigation bar <a name="Navigationbar"></a>

 - The navigation menu is fixed on the top thus facilitating the access of the navigation from anywhere on the website without having to scroll.
-- Clicking on the logo link reloads the Home page.
+- Clicking on the logo link reloads the Homepage.
 - Two dropdown menu items displaying 2 sub-menu items which are linked to the relevant page allowing the user to navigate smoothly between pages.
-- Search bar allowing the user to search a plant by scientific name, common name and category.
+- Search bar allowing the user to search a plant by scientific name, common name.
 If the search field is empty or there are no search results matching with the search entry a message is shown letting the user know they are no results found.
-- In mobile view the navigation bar is collapsed allowing the users more space on the screen.
+- In mobile view, the navigation bar is collapsed allowing the users more space on the screen.
 The users can click on the collapsed menu icon and still receive the full menu as a drop down function.
-- On mobile view the side bar menu displays a background image with the logo in foreground, a search bar and the two dropdown menu items I mentioned above.
+- On mobile view, the side bar menu displays a background image with the logo in foreground, a search bar and the two dropdown menu items I mentioned above.

 ##### Footer <a name="Footer"></a>